xxxmtixxx/Onboarding-Offboarding-Intune-Assets-Reporting/docs/3 Intune App Deployment.md

 **Description:**
 This PowerShell script is crafted to streamline the management of Win32 applications within Microsoft Intune across multiple tenants.
 It's specifically designed to handle the removal of applications, in addition to facilitating the addition of new tenants and the management of existing ones.
 Through a user-friendly command-line interface, the script provides administrators with options to add a new tenant, work with a specified existing tenant, or apply actions across all tenants, focusing on application removal.

-Key functionalities include:

 	- Configuration of essential paths and the importation of necessary PowerShell modules for interacting with Azure AD, Microsoft Graph Authentication, and Intune application management capabilities.
 	- A streamlined process for adding new tenants that includes creating an Azure AD application, generating a self-signed certificate, and configuring required permissions via Microsoft Graph to enable comprehensive application management within the new tenant.
 	- An interactive user interface that guides administrators through selecting a tenant and choosing applications for removal, based on listings in a CSV file.
 This ensures that application portfolios can be accurately managed and updated across multiple tenants.
 	- Enhanced security measures, including certificate-based authentication for Azure AD, to ensure secure access and management operations.
 	- Detailed procedures for removing specified Win32 applications from the selected tenant(s), leveraging the script’s ability to authenticate and execute removal commands securely.
 	- Final report generation that summarizes the operations performed and their outcomes.

 ---